nodejs/node/doc/api/tls.md

 absolutely necessary.

-## NPN and SNI
+## ALPN, NPN and SNI

 <!-- type=misc -->

-NPN (Next Protocol Negotiation) and SNI (Server Name Indication) are TLS handshake extensions allowing you:
+ALPN (Application-Layer Protocol Negotiation Extension), NPN (Next Protocol Negotiation) and SNI (Server Name Indication) are TLS handshake extensions allowing you:

-  * NPN - to use one TLS server for multiple protocols (HTTP, SPDY)
+  * ALPN/NPN - to use one TLS server for multiple protocols (HTTP, SPDY, HTTP/2)
   * SNI - to use one TLS server for multiple hostnames with different SSL certificates.